Blyncs/action_cable_actor/README.md

 # ActionCableActor

-ActionCable SubscriptionAdapter based on concurrent_ruby Actors This is only meant for pub/sub usage within the same websocket session.
+ActionCable SubscriptionAdapter using concurrent_ruby Actors.

+### This is only meant for pub/sub usage within the same websocket session.

+Fully async broadcast and concurrent receive.

 ## Installation